perfino Help

 As with the other recordings above, JFR snapshots can also be recorded automatically with triggers and the corresponding trigger action for JFR recording.

-While you can use JMC to view JFR snapshots, we recommend to use JProfiler, just like for CPU snapshots.
+While you can use JMC to view JFR snapshots, we recommend using JProfiler, just like for CPU snapshots.
 In addition to CPU, allocation, and monitor recordings, JProfiler shows a number of probes that are constructed from JFR events.